-The small group practical skill stations will emphasize the assessment and management of the patient using a variety of techniques and equipment.
+The small group practical skill stations will emphasise the assessment and management of the patient using a variety of techniques and equipment.
 Through this, practical skills and troubleshooting abilities will be developed.
 During these skill stations, the skills and knowledge of each participant will be continually monitored and assessed.

 The first day will include aspects of both Adult and Paediatric Resuscitation whilst the second day will focus on Adult Cardiac Arrest.
 A separate one day program is available for those interested in Paediatric Advanced Life Support (PALS).
 This is scheduled to run the day after the ALS courses in October.